MicrosoftDocs/sql-docs/docs/t-sql/statements/create-table-azure-sql-data-warehouse.md

  The schema for the table.
 Specifying *schema* is optional.
 If blank, the default schema will be used.

  *table_name*
  The name of the new table.
-To create a local temporary table, precede the table name with #.
-For explanations and guidance on temporary tables, see [Temporary tables in [!INCLUDE[ssSDW](../../includes/sssdwfull-md.md)]](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-temporary).
+To create a local temporary table, precede the table name with `#`.
+For explanations and guidance on temporary tables, see [Temporary tables in dedicated SQL pool in Azure Synapse Analytics](/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-temporary).

  *column_name*
  The name of a table column.